 Stock Incentive Plan, Deferred Compensation Plan and Bonuses.
-In December 2004, we adopted a stock incentive plan and a deferred compensation plan to assist us in recruiting, retaining and motivating key employees, directors and consultants.
-Celanese Corporation has paid bonuses of \$2 million, in the aggregate, to certain members of management in 2005.
+In December 2004, we adopted a stock incentive plan and a deferred compensation plan to assist us in recruiting, retaining and motivating key

+\$2 million, in the aggregate, to certain members of management in 2005.
 In addition, three of our named executive officers will be eligible to receive retention bonuses totaling approximately \$13 million in the aggregate, fifty percent of which has been paid in 2004.